Nice to meet you!

 Thanks to these projects and my supervisors, I’ve learned how to code in Matlab, how to work with EEG and other biosignals, and how to do statistical analyses (R, Matlab & SPSS), amongst many other things.
 And most importantly: it’s where my love for brain-computer interfacing and “tech” originated from.

 Since the start of my PhD, I’ve completed a systematic review and the data collection of four experimental studies.
 I was awarded a scholarship by the Dr. Catharine van Tussenbroek Fonds to pursue a research project at ISAE-SUPAERO in Toulouse, France.
-Currently, I am currently working on multiple manuscripts and data analyses.
+Currently, I am working on finalizing my dissertation.
 You can find a list of my publications here.

 Spare time